dotunpeters/simplified/README.md

+## simplified webapp
-Simplified is an app for surfing online products from popular eCommerce site in Nigeria with ease, It filters away fake products and gives you a user interface you will love, adding products to favourite list for later buy.
-User authentication with no stress of imputing username /or password. hello
+#### web app for surfing through online products with ease

+*Surf through online products from popular eCommerce site in Nigeria with ease.
+*It filters away fake products.
+*Gives you a super friendly user interface.
+*Add products to favourite list for later buy.
+*User authentication with no stress of imputing username /or password.